Ronktang/pinomcdonald/README.md

 2. Using an external site like [APK Mirror](https://www.apkmirror.com/apk/mcdonalds-apps/)
 3. Using an external site like [Evozi APK Downloader](https://apps.evozi.com/apk-downloader/)

-You can run the patch on Linux, macOS, Windows WSL and Android (Termux).
+You can run the patch on Linux, macOS and Windows WSL.

 ## Setup
 ### Linux